Master Chief William Goines, first Black Navy SEAL, passes away at 88

 Goines, who spoke three languages, served three tours in Vietnam and retired from the Navy in 1987 as a Master Chief Petty Officer after 32 years of service.
 His decorations include a Bronze Star and Navy Commendation Medal.

 After retiring, he was the chief of police for a school system in Portsmith, Virginia for 14 years.
-He worked throughout his later life to convince recruits from non-communities to join the SEALs.
+He worked throughout his later life to find and mentor SEAL recruits in Black and other underrepresented communities.
+In 2021, the Associated Press reported that about 84% of enlisted SEALs and Special Warfare Combat Crewmen were white, while just 2% were Black (95% of SEAL/SWCC officers were white).
+For comparison, the Army’s special forces were also 84% white, the AP reported, with Black soldiers accounting for about 4%.

 In 2023, the United States Navy Memorial named Goines the recipient of the Lone Sailor Award, which is given to veterans who have “excelled with distinction in their respective careers during or after their service.”